 Visiting NSW with an overseas learner or provisional licence

 Visiting NSW?
-As a learner or provisional driver or rider, you can use NSW roads – as long as your licence is current and you follow these rules.
+As a learner or provisional driver or rider, you can use NSW roads for up to 3 or 6 months of living in NSW as long as your licence is current and you follow these rules.

 Rules for all interstate and overseas visitors

-If you're an interstate or temporary overseas visitor, you can drive in NSW using your current licence.
+If you're an interstate visitor or New Zealand licence holder, you can drive in NSW using your current licence for up to three months.

 In addition to the rules that apply to all interstate and overseas visitors using NSW roads, there are specific rules for learners and provisional licence holders.